ivanluk914/Optimizing-Real-Time-Pedestrian-Detection-for-Portable-Devices/README.md

 ### Results
 The enhanced YOLOv8 model demonstrated a robust balance between speed and accuracy, showing great promise for real-time pedestrian detection in autonomous vehicle systems.

+### Project Report
+For a detailed analysis and comprehensive results, refer to the "report.pdf" which is included in this repository.
+The report provides an in-depth review of the project's methodologies, data handling, and experimental outcomes.

 ### Installation and Usage
 Detailed setup instructions, including environment configuration and model execution, are provided in the notebook.